JasonLocklin/Dissertation/VWM/Methods.md

 Significance was defined as $p < 0.05$ throughout this entire document.
-Where independant samples $t$ tests are used, unless otherwise specified, the Welch approximation of the degrees of freedom for unequal variance was used.
+Where independent samples $t$ tests are used, unless otherwise specified, the Welch approximation of the degrees of freedom for unequal variance was used.